Carboxymethyl cellulose: Structure

+Properties

-The functional properties of CMC depend on the degree of substitution of the cellulose structure [i.e., how many of the hydroxyl groups have been converted to carboxymethylene(oxy) groups in the substitution reaction], as well as the chain length of the cellulose backbone structure and the degree of clustering of the carboxymethyl substituents.
+CMC is a white or lightly yellow powder with no odor, flavor, or poisonous properties.
+It is hygroscopic and dissolves well in hot or cold water, forming a viscous solution.
+It is not soluble in organic solvents like methanol, ethanol, acetone, chloroform, and benzene.
+The functional properties of CMC depend on the degree of substitution of the cellulose structure (i.e., how many of the hydroxyl groups have been converted to carboxymethylene groups in the substitution reaction), as well as the chain length of the cellulose backbone structure and the degree of clustering of the carboxymethyl substituents.
+It is commonly used as a viscosity modifier or thickener and to stabilize emulsions in various products, both food and non-food-related.
+It is mainly used because it has a high viscosity, is nontoxic, and is generally considered to be hypoallergenic.

 Uses

-Introduction

-CMC is used as a viscosity modifier or thickener, and to stabilize emulsions in various products, both food and non-food.
+Carboxymethyl cellulose (CMC) is used in applications ranging from food production to medical treatments.
+It is commonly used as a viscosity modifier or thickener and to stabilize emulsions in both food and non-food products.
 It is used primarily because it has high viscosity, is nontoxic, and is generally considered to be hypoallergenic, as the major source fiber is either softwood pulp or cotton linter.
-Non-food products include products such as toothpaste, laxatives, diet pills, water-based paints, detergents, textile sizing, reusable heat packs, various paper products, and also in leather crafting to help burnish edges.
+It is also used in non-food products which include products such as toothpaste, laxatives, diet pills, water-based paints, detergents, textile sizing, reusable heat packs, various paper products, filtration materials, synthetic membranes, wound healing applications, and also in leather crafting to help burnish edges.

-Regulated therapeutic uses

-In ophthalmology, CMC is used as in artificial tears, in the treatment of treat dry eyes.

-Enzymology

-Insoluble micro granular CMC is used as a cation-exchange resin in ion-exchange chromatography for the purification of proteins.
-The level of derivatization is much lower, so the solubility properties of micro granular cellulose are retained, while adding sufficient negatively charged carboxylate groups to bind to positively charged proteins.